 We can help you to develop your directed evolution platforms as well as to design enzymes for a variety of applications, from bioremediation to novel green processes.

-The EvoEnzyme technological platform, the company´s hallmark, is designed around the DNA recombination machinery of Saccharomyces cerevisiae, which is fully exploited for mutant library creation and screening.
+EVOSHUFFLER is the EvoEnzyme technological platform.
+The company’s hallmark has been designed around the DNA recombination machinery of Saccharomyces cerevisiae, which is fully exploited for mutant library creation and screening.
 Our broad repertoire of in vivo DNA recombination methods is ranging from classical DNA shuffling to focused evolution (e.g. MORPHING, SDR).
 In addition, cutting-edge computational methods based on rossetta design and phylogenetic inference are being applied to create smart mutant libraries and resurrect ancestral enzymes with promiscuous activities.

 Some recent case studies of our products and genetic/computational tools can be seen at:

 Gomez de Santos, P., Lazaro, S., Viña-Gonzalez, J., Hoang, M.D., Glieder, A., Hollmann, F. and Alcalde, M. (2020).
 Evolved peroxygenase-aryl alcohol oxidase fusions for self-sufficient oxyfunctionalization reactions.
 ACS Catalysis 10: 13524-13534. https://dx.doi.org/10.1021/acscatal.0c03029

 Gomez-Fernandez, B., Risso, V.A., Rueda, A., Sanchez-Ruiz, J.M. and Alcalde, M. (2020).
 Ancestral resurrection and directed evolution of fungal Mesozoic laccases.
 Applied and Environmental Microbiology.
 86:e00778-20.
 JOURNAL COVER & SPOTLIGHT. https://doi.org/10.1128/AEM.01732-20